-The locations of the parcels five days prior to the composite dry event are shown in Fig. 10(a); as in the casestudy (Fig. 8(a)), one can see that the majority of parcels originate from upper-level westerlies, and five days prior are spread over much of Europe and north Africa.
+The locations of the parcels 5 days prior to the composite dry event are shown in Fig. 10a; as in the case study (Fig. 8a), one can see that the majority of parcels originate from upper-level westerlies and 5 days prior are spread over much of Europe and North Africa.
 Only a very small minority of parcels can be found below 700 hPa, and these are confined relatively locally and typically over land.

-The median ensemble comprises columns above the hundred pixels whose rainfall values are closest to the climatological median for the season (assuming non-zero rainfall), the locations of their constituent parcels five days prior are given in Fig. 10(b).
-There is a marked shift from the dry composite, fewer parcels seeming to come from the upper-troposphere over Europe, and more from the local lower-troposphere.
-Most notably these originate from over the Arabian peninsula and Arabian Sea, which is the most evident moisture source, as well as a small minority from near the surface of places reaching as far as the Red Sea and northeast India.
+The median ensemble comprises columns above the 100 pixels whose rainfall values are closest to the climatological median for the season (assuming nonzero rainfall); the locations of their constituent parcels 5 days prior are given in Fig. 10b.
+There is a marked shift from the dry composite, fewer parcels seeming to come from the upper troposphere over Europe, and more from the local lower troposphere.
+Most notably, these originate from over the Arabian Peninsula and Arabian Sea, which is the most evident moisture source, as well as a small minority from near the surface of places reaching as far as the Red Sea and northeast India.

-The wet ensemble comprises the hundred pixels collocated with the hundred strongest relative EPEs, whose locations five days prior are given in Fig. 10(c).
-The number of parcels in the upper-troposphere over Europe has increased slightly, but the local boundary-layer parcels are now more numerous and located firmly over the head of the Arabian Sea, rather than over the peninsula to its west.
+The wet ensemble comprises the 100 pixels collocated with the 100 strongest relative EPEs, whose locations 5 days prior are given in Fig. 10c.
+The number of parcels in the upper troposphere over Europe has increased slightly, but the local boundary layer parcels are now more numerous and located firmly over the head of the Arabian Sea, rather than over the peninsula to its west.
 Further, there is a dramatic increase in parcels originating from over central India and the Bay of Bengal.
 This corroborates our earlier finding that synoptic-scale disturbances tend to be present during such events, as the prevailing climatological winds in this region are northwesterlies and so would push this moisture in the wrong direction.

 As discussed before, the synoptic situation tends to be quite different in the South Asian summer compared to its winter, so we must split the analysis by season.
-Fig. 11(a) shows the locations of parcels from the dry June - September ensemble five days prior; the members of the ensemble are decided in a similar fashion to those in Fig. 10(a), except that we pick the days with the lowest mean in the Hindustan box, rather than randomly selecting days with no rainfall, as these are rather scarce in the summer.
+Figure 11a shows the locations of parcels from the dry June-September ensemble 5 days prior; the members of the ensemble are decided in a similar fashion to those in Fig. 10a, except that we pick the days with the lowest mean in the Hindustan box, rather than randomly selecting days with no rainfall, as these are rather scarce in the summer.
 The location of the column is selected at random from the nonraining pixels in the box on the day of interest.
 The pattern bears some similarities with the winter dry ensemble (as was true with the case studies), though those parcels originating from the upper troposphere do so from over the Mediterranean rather than continental Europe.
-Furthermore, some parcels come from the boundary layer along the east coast of Africa, indicating that moisture will be present in these columns, but that it is typically not raining out.
+Furthermore, some parcels come